-However, RVCT v2.2 also supports the old Thumb-2 assembly language to enable the assembly of old code.
+However, RVCT v2.2 also supports the old assembly language syntax to enable the assembly of legacy code.

-• The ARM assembler supports the COMMON directive to allocate a block of memory, of the defined size, at the specified symbol.
+The ARM assembler supports the COMMON directive to allocate a block of memory, of the defined size, at the specified symbol.
 You can also specify how the memory is aligned:

+'''

 COMMON symbol{,size{,alignment}}

+'''

-- The ARM assembler provides a new option, --dwarf3, to specify DWARF3 standard debug tables.
-DWARF2 remains the default. - The ARM assembler offers new options to give symbol visibility when building shared objects or DLLs, that is, use: - --dllexport_all to provide dynamic visibility of all global symbols unless specified otherwise - --no_hide_all to export all extern definitions and import all undefined references. - The ARM assembler can output ELF symbols with a visibility set through the use of new attributes to the IMPORT and EXPORT directives: - DYNAMIC - HIDDEN - PROTECTED
+- The ARM assembler provides a new option, --dwarf3, to specify DWARF 3 standard debug tables.
+DWARF 2 remains the default. - The ARM assembler offers new options to give symbol visibility when building shared objects or DLLs, that is, use: - --dllexport_all to provide dynamic visibility of all global symbols unless specified otherwise - --no_hide_all to export all extern definitions and import all undefined references. - The ARM assembler can output ELF symbols with a visibility set through the use of new attributes to the IMPORT and EXPORT directives: - DYNAMIC - HIDDEN - PROTECTED

-2.3.5 Changes to the fromelf utility
+A.2.6 Changes to the fromelf utility

-Be aware of the following difference in fromelf in RVCT v2.2:
+The following change was made in RVCT v2.2:

-The fromelf utility has been enhanced to support GNU-extended symbol versioning tables in the output from --text=/s.
+• The fromelf utility has been enhanced to support GNU-extended symbol versioning tables in the output from --text=/s.
 Use the new --no_symbolversions option to turn off the decoding of symbol version tables.